aryanjiyani/BookStore/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## For the installation of Formik, Yup and react-router-dom...

-## `yarn add formik`

-It used for the validation in react.

-## `yarn add yup`

-It also used for the validation in react but it simplified the coding.

-## `yarn add react-router-dom`

 for the particular version of react-router-dom you can run command with '@<version> --save' at the last.

 ## Available Scripts